Pointers

 be passed as a "buffer"

 type parameter to an FFI symbol.
-It is also possible
+It is preferable to

-Similarly, it is possible to do the reverse using
+type parameter.
+Similarly, it is possible to do the reverse

-Passing the buffer directly or passing the pointer object of the buffer is 100% equal in function from the native library point of view, the only difference is in what parameter type to declare.
+Passing the buffer directly or passing the pointer object of the buffer is 100% equal in function from the native library point of view, the only difference is in what parameter type the Deno FFI symbol can be called with.

 Note that it is much quicker to get the pointer object of a buffer using